-Pain near the medial epicondyle is commonly called “golfer’s elbow” or “climber’s elbow.”
-Pain develops in the tendons connecting the pronator teres muscle and/or the many forearm flexor muscles (responsible for finger flexion) to the knobby, medial epicondyle of the inside elbow.
+Pain near the medial epicondyle is commonly called “golfer’s elbow” or “climber’s elbow.
+Pain develops in the tendons connecting the pronator teres muscle and/or the many forearm flexors (responsible for finger flexion) to the knobby, medial epicondyle of the inside elbow.

-Given the above factors, it’s easy to see why the tendons attaching to the medial epicondyle are subjected to sustained stress and, inevitably, develop microtraumas.
-Just as muscular microtraumas are repaired to new level of capability, the tendons increase in strength and can withstand higher stress loads given adequate rest.
+Given the above factors, it’s easy to see why the tendons attaching to the medial epicondyle are subjected to sustained stress and, inevitably, develop microtrauma.
+Just as muscular microtrauma is repaired to new level of capability, tendons increase in strength and can withstand higher stress loads given adequate rest.
 Unfortunately, the repair and strengthening process occurs more slowly in tendons than in muscles.
-Eventually, the muscles are able to create more force than the tendons can adapt to—the result is injury.
+Eventually, the muscles are able to create more force than the tendons can adapt to—the result is painful tendinopathy (tendinosis).

 Treatment and Rehab

-As in treating other injuries, you can more easily manage tendinopathy (any tendon injury) and speed your return to climbing by early recognition of the symptoms and proactive treatment.
+As in treating other injuries, you can more easily manage tendinopathy (or any connective tissue injury) and speed your return to climbing by early recognition of the symptoms and proactive treatment.
 The mature and prudent approach of attending to the injury early-on versus trying to “climbing through it” could mean the difference between six weeks and six months (or more) of climbing downtime.

 Treatment of tendinosis and tendinitis has two phases: Phase I involves steps to relieve pain and reduce inflammation (in the case of tendinitis); Phase II is engaging in rehabilitative and stretching exercises to promote correct alignment of collagen tissue and prevent recurrence.

-Phase I demands withdrawal from climbing (and all sport-specific training) and commencement of pain-reducing and anti-inflammatory measures.
-Icing the elbow for twenty minutes, three to six times a day, and use of NSAIDs will help reduce inflammation and pain following injury; cease use within a few days to a week.
-A cortisone injection may be helpful in chronic or severe cases, though this practice is somewhat controversial among physicians and, in fact, may be detrimental to the healing process.
-Depending on the severity of the injury, successful completion of Phase I could require anywhere from two weeks to a month or two months.
+Phase I demands withdrawal from climbing (and intensive sport-specific training) and commencement of pain-reducing and anti-inflammatory measures.
+Icing the elbow for twenty minutes, three to six times a day, and use of NSAIDs will help reduce inflammation and pain following injury.
+Cease ice and NSAID use within a few days to a week, and begin appropriate rehab exercises to lightly load the tendons.

 Although some dull pain is likely during this rehab phase, avoid any exercise or activity that causes sharper pain or lingering (or worsening pain) after a workout.
-Pull-ups, fingerboarding, and campus training are often problematic and should only be done in small doses, if at all, until the condition has resolved.
+Conventional pull-ups, fingerboard training, campus training, and the like are often problematic and should only be done in small doses, if at all, until the condition has resolved.

-Always perform some general warm-up activity and consider warming the elbow directly with a heating pad before beginning the stretching and strengthening exercises.
-Stretch twice daily the forearm flexor, extensor, and pronator muscles (see below).
+Always begin rehab and training sessions with some warm-up activities, both generalized and specific.
+Stretch twice daily the finger flexor, extensor, and pronator muscles (see photos below).
 Once the stretching exercises have successfully restored normal range of motion with no pain, you can introduce strength training with the forearm pronator exercise (below).
 It’s important to progress slowly with training exercises and to cut back at the first sign of anything more than slight pain.
-Begin with just a couple of pounds of resistance and gradually increase the weight over the course of a few weeks.
-Use the stretching exercises daily, but do the weight-training exercises only three days per week.

 After three to four weeks of rehab/training, begin a gradual return to climbing.
 Start with easy vertical routes, and take a month or two to return to your original level of climbing.
 Continue with the stretching and strength-training exercises indefinitely—as long as you are a climber, you must engage in these preventive measures.
 Failed rehabilitation and relapse into chronic pain may eventually lead to a need for surgical intervention.

-Finally, let’s take a look at the use of counterforce bracing, or circumferential taping of the upper forearm, as a curative (or preventive) measure for elbow tendinosis.
-A counterforce brace designed specifically for elbow tendinosis can provide some comfort by dispersing forces away from the underlying tissues.
-These braces are not a substitute for proper rehabilitation; however they may be somewhat protective during the return to climbing.
+A counterforce brace designed specifically for tennis elbow tendinosis can provide some comfort by dispersing forces away from the underlying tissues.
+More beneficial for climber’s elbow, however, may be a narrow tape band passing snugly around the upper forearm (just distal to the medial epicondyle).
+Important: These braces are not a substitute for proper rehabilitation; however they may be somewhat protective during the return to climbing.

-Wrist/Finger Extensors Stretch: This important, yet often overlooked, stretch targets the numerous extensor muscles of the lateral forearm as well as the commonly sore and tight brachioradialis muscle.
-These muscles are especially strained when crimping with a chicken-winged arm position, and so daily stretching (and use of an Armaid, if you own one) is essential for lengthening the tissues and releasing tension that can eventually contribute to lateral epicondylitis.
+The extensor stretch is important, yet often overlooked.
+It targets the muscles of the lateral forearm as well as the commonly sore and tight brachioradialis muscle.
+These muscles are especially strained when crimping with a chicken-winged arm position, and so daily stretching (and use of an Armaid) is helpful for lengthening the tissues and releasing tension that can eventually contribute to lateral tendinosis.

 With nearly straight arms, cross your hands in front of your body and interlace your fingers, palms together.
 While maintaining mild tension throughout the length of both arms, pull with one hand to flex the wrist of the other hand until you feel the stretch develop in the finger/wrist extensors along the outside of the forearm.
 Hold the stretch for about twenty seconds and then pull with the other hand to create a stretch along the other arm.
 Perform the stretch two or three times stretching each way/arm.
 This is a good stretch to do every day, whether you’re at work, home, then gym, or the crags.
 Just do it!